5 Common Mistakes People Make When Potty Training Their Dogs (And How to Avoid Them

 Stop Your Puppy From Chewing Things:

 Chewing is a natural behavior for dogs, but it can become problematic when they chew on inappropriate items.
 To stop your puppy from chewing things, provide them with appropriate chew toys and rotate them regularly.
 You can also teach your pup the ‘leave it’ command to prevent them from picking up forbidden objects.
-Finally, make sure to supervise your pup at all times and correct bad behaviors immediately.
+To wrap up, make sure to supervise your pup at all times and correct bad behaviors immediately.

-5 common mistakes people make when potty training
+5 common mistakes people make when potty training visual

 Scroll to Top